mattermost/docs/source/configure/configuration-settings.rst

 **True**: Indexing of new posts occurs automatically.
 Search queries will use database search until **Enable Elasticsearch for search queries** is enabled. `Learn more about Elasticsearch in our documentation <https://docs.mattermost.com/scale/elasticsearch.html/>`__.

 **False**: Elasticsearch indexing is disabled and new posts are not indexed.
-If indexing is disabled and re-enabled after an index is created, it is recommended to purge and rebuild the index to ensure complete search results.
+If indexing is disabled and re-enabled after an index is created, we recommend you purge and rebuild the index to ensure complete search results.

 +------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableIndexing": false`` with options ``true`` and ``false``. |